 Just make sure to always keep collaboration in mind.
 This is one of the main issues that pops up between someone at the office and a telecommuting officemate.
 Ensure that you’re covered before hauling your work desk home.

 An account in the cloud: The cloud is a good place to keep your work progress updated and your files organised.
 It’s not far off that you will find yourself with different versions of a document or two.
 Designate the cloud as your official storage for the latest versions.

 It is also ideal for collaboration work with your team.
 You can share access to cloud files easily.
 Of course, all this is dependent on the reliability of your internet connection – so again, make sure this foremost requirement is taken care of.

 Discipline to follow work schedule: Staying at home to work can give us the illusion that we have a free schedule.
 Unlike the office, you are not strapped down on your chair for long periods at a time.
 In fact, it feels so free that you might forget to spend time in your work chair.
 Make this mistake and you won’t get a lot of work done.

 One of the first tasks that you need to do when you start working at home is to devise a practical work schedule that you can follow.
 You can expect a lot of distractions.
 Even taking food breaks can extend to hours if you’re not conscious of the time.
 Being at home gives us more opportunity to do what gives us pleasure, apart from office work: cooking, spending time with loved ones, or just taking an extended moment with your cup of coffee.
 There’s nothing wrong with this, you just need to ensure that you can get back to work after your “allowed” distraction.

 Work zone: A dedicated work area can make a huge difference in how you stay focused even with the distractions at home.
-This is a mental signal to you that while you’re within this ... e, you’re supposed to be doing work.
+This is a mental signal to you that while you’re within this space, you’re supposed to be doing work.